 Discuss your observations and feedback from new hires who are leaving.
-Chart or graph this feedback and the number of new hires leaving so that your executive team can clearly see the effect this is having on turnover.
+Chart or graph this feedback and the number of new hires leaving so that your executive team can clearly see the effect on turnover.

 Next, include your data comparison of salary rates within other companies.
-Also, be sure to chart or graph this information alongside your current employee salary rates.
-This will be a great visual guide for the executive team to see how much salaries differ from their company and other companies.
+Build this information into a chart or graph as well.
+It will be a great visual guide for the executive team to see how much salaries differ between their company and others.

-Now it’s time to display the benefits of offering more competitive salaries.
-You can do this by discussing how it will affect the company’s hiring and turnover rates, thus saving recruiting and hiring time, as well as saving the business money.
+Then, display the benefits of offering more competitive salaries.
+Discuss how it affects the company’s hiring and turnover rates, and, by extension, saves on recruiting/hiring time and money.

-Finally, it’s time to bring attention to the fact that offering more competitive salaries will allow the company to recruit and retain top talent, resulting in better quality of work for the business.
-Better quality of work from employees is something that will greatly interest your executive team.
+To close, summarize that offering more competitive salaries will allow the company to recruit and retain top talent.
+And, overall, that would result in a better quality of work from employees.

 Creating your presentation

-Begin your presentation by going through the data and results of your first talent brand initiative.
-If you do not already have data on the initiative, go back through your database and gather data on the number of qualified candidates received prior to the implementation of the new strategy.
+Begin your presentation by going through the data and results of your first non-traditional working initiative.
+If you do not already have data on the initiative, go back through the company’s numbers from the past year to note changes in productivity since implementing the change.